Irina Smirnova (politician): Political career

 Smirnova became a candidate for the Communist People's Party of Kazakhstan (QKHP) in the 2016 Kazakh legislative election.
-After becoming a member of the Mazhilis, Smirnova served in the Finance and Budget Committee.
+After becoming a member of the Mäjilis, Smirnova served in the Finance and Budget Committee.

 In an interview to KazTAG, Smirnova expressed her support for free education, saying it would be possible in Kazakhstan to work if high-quality secondary education and academic honesty in universities exists.

 In January 2021, after being re-elected, Smirnova at the People's Party of Kazakhstan (QHP) congress, proposed her candidacy to the post of the Prime Minister of Kazakhstan where she criticized Askar Mamin's government by claiming that it's cut off from the people and doesn't know what the country wants.